bio2bel/hp/README.rst

 Installation
 ------------
-Pip install directly from GitHub with:
+Install directly from GitHub with:

 .. code-block:: sh